 Want to know the single best way to prevent the flu?
 Getting a flu shot!
 Outbreaks have been known to occur as early as October, so get you and your family vaccinated as soon as possible.
 The Centers for Disease Control and Prevention (CDC) recommends vaccinations for everyone 6 months of age and older, with rare exceptions.
 Talk to your doctor if you have any concerns.
 Can’t get in with your primary care physician?
 No problem!
-Use this vaccine locator to find a center near you.
+Find a Banner urgent care location near you.

 Dr. Venditti says some people don’t get them because of fears based on myths or misunderstandings and the belief that the flu isn’t going to affect them.
 But these fears are unfounded.
 “Several studies have shown a flu vaccination reduces the severity of illness in those that get the flu,” she says.
 “Examples include lower rates of some cardiac events among people with heart disease and reduced hospitalizations among those with diabetes and chronic lung disease.
 It also helps you protect your family from contracting the flu from you.”